 A technician will go over the surgical procedure, the limitations after surgery, as well as the risks involved with surgery.
 A physical will be preformed by the doctor.

 There is NO food 8 hours prior to surgery, if there are any medications that need to be taken you may do so with a tiny sip of water.

-The surgery is preformed at an outpatient surgery center, this is determined by your insurance.
+The surgery is performed at an outpatient surgery center.

-When you arrive you will be given eye drops and a sedative.
+When you arrive you will be given eye drops and an IV will be started.
+You may be given a sedative to help you relax once you are in the OR.
 A local anesthetic will numb your eye.
 You will be awake for surgery, but you won’t be able to see while the surgery is taking place.
 You may be able to see some light and movement.

 A small incision is made in the eye and the cataract is then broken apart and removed.

 The intraocular lens implant that was chosen at the pre-op appointment prior to surgery is then implanted in the eye to replace the natural lens.

 When the surgery is completed a patch is placed over the eye.

 You will be seen by the doctor the next day for your post-op appointment.
 New drop instructions will be given at this time.